 SAN FRANCISCO, Feb.
-28, 2019 (GLOBE NEWSWIRE) -- Sunrun (RUN), the nation’s largest provider of residential solar, storage and energy services, today announced financial results for the fourth quarter and full year ended December 31, 2018.
+27, 2020 (GLOBE NEWSWIRE) -- Sunrun (RUN), the nation’s leading provider of residential solar, storage and energy services, today announced financial results for the fourth quarter and full year ended December 31, 2019.

 Key Operating Metrics

 In the fourth quarter of 2019, MW deployed increased to 117 MW from 107 MW in the third quarter of 2019, demonstrating a 9% sequential improvement.

 In the full year 2019, MW deployed increased to 413 MW from 373 MW in the full year 2018, an 11% year-over-year increase.

 Creation Cost per watt was $2.87 in the fourth quarter of 2019, compared to $3.17 in the fourth quarter of 2018, a 10% year-over-year improvement.

 NPV created in the fourth quarter of 2019 was $100 million.
 Unlevered NPV per watt in the fourth quarter of 2019 was $1.13.